CocoaPods/Molinillo/ARCHITECTURE.md

 15. Terminate with the topmost state's dependency graph when there are no more requirements left
 16. For each vertex with a payload of allowable versions for this resolution (i.e., a `PossibilitySet`), pick a single specific version.

+### Optimal unwinding

+For our backtracking algorithm to be efficient as well as correct, we need to unwind efficiently after a conflict is encountered.
+Unwind too far and we'll miss valid resolutions - once we unwind passed a DependencyState we can never get there again.
+Unwind too little and resolution will be extremely slow - we'll repeatedly hit the same conflict, processing many unnecessary iterations before getting to a branch that avoids it.

+To unwind the optimal amount, we consider each of the conflicts that have determined our current state, and the requirements that led to them.
+For each conflict we:

+1. Discard any requirements that aren't "binding" - that is, any that are unnecessary to cause the current conflict.
+We do this by looping over through the requirements in revers order to how they were added, removing each one if it is no necessary
+2. Loop through the array of binding requirements, looking for the highest index state that has possibilities that may still lead to a resolution.
+For each
+requirement:
+  - check if the DependencyState responsible for the requirement has alternative possibilities that would satisfy all the other requirements.
+If so, the index of that state becomes our new candidate index (if it is higher than the current one)
+  - if no alternative possibilities existed for that state responsible for the requirement, check the state's parent.
+Look for alternative possibilities that parent state could take that would mean the requirement would never have been created.
+If any exist, that parent state's index becomes our candidate index (if it is higher than the current one)
+  - if no alternative possibilities for the parent of the state responsible for the requirement, look at that state's parent and so forth, until we reach a state with no alternative possibilities and no parents

+We then take the highest index found for any of the past conflicts, unwind to it, and prune out any possibilities on it that we now know would lead to the same conflict we just encountered.
+If no index to unwind to is found for any of the conflicts that determine our state, we throw a VersionConflict error, as resolution must not be possible.

+Finally, once an unwind has taken place, we use the additional information from the conflict we unwound from to filter the possibilities for the sate we have unwound to in `filter_possibilities_after_unwind`.

 ## Specification Provider

 The `SpecificationProvider` module forms the basis for the key integration point for a client library with Molinillo.